 - the percentage of body fat they have

-These varying factors may make it difficult to determine precisely how long marijuana, or more specifically THC, will remain in a person’s system after use.
+These varying factors may make it difficult to determine precisely how long cannabis, or more specifically THC, will remain in a person’s system after use.

-Marijuana can create dependencies in people who use it heavily for long periods.
-When a person’s body becomes used to receiving THC and CBD, stopping using it may lead to a period of uncomfortable marijuana withdrawal symptoms as the body readjusts.
+Cannabis can create dependencies in people who use it heavily for long periods.
+When a person’s body becomes used to receiving THC and CBD, stopping using it may lead to a period of uncomfortable cannabis withdrawal symptoms as the body readjusts.

-However, people respond to detox in different ways, and some may not experience any symptoms when they stop using marijuana.
+However, people respond to detox in different ways, and some may not experience any symptoms when they stop using cannabis.

 - vivid dreams or nightmares starting about a week following quitting and lasting for a month or more